How Elton John’s Second Album Became His Breakthrough Hit

 Not that John was totally immune to this, but working with a partner naturally kept some of his more narcissistic instincts subdued.
 And Elton John is far from a perfect album.
-At least a third of it verges on forgettable, but it was a giant leap forward for the artist, who not long after the LP's release in April 1970 hit the road in support of it.
+At least a third of it verges on forgettable, but it was a giant leap forward for the artist, who not long after the LP's release on April, 10 1970, hit the road in support of it.

 By August, John and his band – which now included onetime Spencer Davis Group members Dee Murray and Nigel Olsson on bass and drums, respectively, and who would anchor the Elton John Band during the '70s' peak period – played their first U.S. show in Los Angeles.
 A few months later, "Your Song" reached No. 8. ("Border Song" hit No. 92 around the time of John's American concert debut.
 By the time the decade ended, John had racked up 15 more Top 10 singles, including six number ones.

 Elton John made it to No. 4, kicking off a string of Top 10 albums that would last almost until the end of the decade (including six straight No. 1 LPs between 1972-75).
 It went gold in 1971, the same year it was nominated for an Album of the Year Grammy (Simon & Garfunkel's career-capping Bridge Over Troubled Water ended up winning, surprising no one).

 John's next album, Tumbleweed Connection, released six months later in October 1970, was even better, as he and Taupin went all in with an interlocking set of songs that demystified the American West.
 They were just getting started.
 Empty Sky was finally released in the U.S. in January 1975, between Caribou and Captain Fantastic and the Brown Dirt Cowboy and with John's superstar status firmly set in place, climbing to No. 6.